 |Department of Physics|

 The department offers M. Phil course with specializations in Solid state, Nuclear and Particle physics.
 It regularly conducts seminars.
-It has organized 5 National Seminars in 1996, 1998, 2000, 2003 and 2009.
+It has organized six National Seminars in 1996, 1998, 2000, 2003, 2009 and 2014.
 It hosted the annual Condensed Matter Days symposium in 2005.
 It organized the OPS meetings twice in 1978 and 1998.
-It organized a Winter school in Disordered systems in Collaboration with TIFR, Mumbai in 1977 and a Summer School in collaboration with the Institute of physics, Bhubaneswar in 1999.
+It had also organized a Winter School in Disordered systems in Collaboration with TIFR, Mumbai in 1977 and a Summer School in collaboration with the Institute Of Physics, Bhubaneswar in 1999.
 Both the schools hosted outstanding physicists of the country.
 It was an associate member of the Theoretical Physics Seminar Circuit (TPSC).

 Many of its students went abroad for higher studies and some of them are absorbed in various Institutions there.
 Some of our students are also faculty in leading national level institutes and laboratories.
 It is a vibrant place for study and research and it is hoped that it would maintain the same tempo in coming years.